-Proppants are solid materials, such as sand, used to maintain cracks formed throughout well stimulation through hydraulic fracturing (known as "fracking") in shale gas or oil drilling operations.
-The fractures are injected with proppants suspended in chemically treated, pressurized water or other specialty fluids either during or following the fracking job.
-The name derives from the "propping" open of the cracks, improving the flow rate of hydrocarbon resources into the wells.
+Proppants are solid materials, such as sand, used to maintain cracks formed throughout well stimulation via hydraulic fracturing (known as fracking) in shale gas or oil drilling operations.
+The name derives from propping open the created cracks, thereby improving the flow rate of hydrocarbon resources into the wells.

 Ample space between the particles results in greater gas permeability under increased pressure while maintaining the compressive strength to bear the stress and stop the formed fractures from closing.
 Propping agents with greater mesh sizes feature greater permeability compared to materials with finer meshes under lower fracture-closure stress.
 However, larger elements are crushed under major loads generating extremely fine particulates (known as fines) that impair the overall porosity of the agent.
 As a result, small mesh proppants are more effective beyond a particular stress threshold.

 Sand is the most common proppant; however, it can generate an extremely high fines content.
 Resin coating of the grains enhances the performance of sand-based material forming CRCS (curable resin coated sand) or PRCS (pre-cured resin coated sand).
 Alternate proppant components include ceramics made from sintered bauxite or small metal beads.
 Most fracking or frac sand comes from high-purity quartz sand with round grains.
 Demand for frac sand has climbed dramatically in recent years, reflecting the boom in shale oil and gas extraction.

 - A consistent and spherical grain shape, improving the proppant's ability to endure high pressure.

 - Resistance to the extreme pressure generated when fracking fluid is withdrawn from a well.
 Even a slight increase in fines from crushed elements can clog fractures and significantly reduce the movement of hydrocarbons.